 Local Peacemaking Initiatives

 This unprecedented time has created unique challenges for our community.
 Crossroads is committed to doing our part to meet needs and make a difference.
-To partner with us by sewing masks or donating mask-making supplies for organizations, healthcare professionals and individuals, click here.
 To learn how you can pick up an item “while you’re out” this week to help under-resourced individuals, click here.
 If you or someone you know is 70 or older, or has health conditions that put them in the higher-risk bracket, and could use help with errands, grocery shopping and other tasks please let us know so we can assist you.
 To submit a need, click here.
 If you would like to volunteer for the assistance team, click here.

 New Groups!
 Connecting, Study, Support & Peacemaking

 We are launching a number of new Groups.
 There are study groups, connect groups, support groups and groups who work together on peacemaking projects.
 While we might not be PHYSICALLY together during this time, we can still gather virtually to care for, encourage, laugh, cry and grow together.

 Check out the “Orange Dots of Hope” facebook group on the Crossroads Facebook page.
 (You might have know this group as the “Crossroads Community” group.)
 This is the place we can come to share, care and pray for each other, support and meet the needs of one another, share in each other’s joys and sorrows, share important information and more.
 It’s a hub for us to be strengthened an encouraged as we seek to be Orange Dots of Hope to everyone we encounter.
 Invite your Crossroads fam to join so we can grow the Orange Dot community!